 Nominations for membership to the graduate faculty are initiated by the program directors (or departmental chairs) of the graduate programs in which the faculty member will serve.
 Any UC Denver faculty member may request to be nominated by a graduate program director (or departmental chair).

-Appointment as a regular member of the graduate faculty is a privilege extended to those who qualify through their research, teaching and mentoring/advising ability, and demonstrated commitment to graduate education.
-Regular membership is limited to full-time faculty members of UC Denver or its affiliated institutions.
+Appointment as a Regular member of the Graduate Faculty is a privilege extended to those who qualify through their research, teaching and mentoring/advising ability, and demonstrated commitment to graduate education.
+Regular membership generally shall be limited to “rostered” faculty members of CU Denver or its affiliated institutions.
 Faculty holding Regular graduate faculty appointments are able to serve as primary mentors for PhD and/or Master’s students, if so noted on the Faculty Appointment Form.

 In addition to these basic requirements, the faculty member must present evidence of strong commitment to graduate student education in the form of ongoing or anticipated involvement in at least two of the following activities: